 Active members are required to contribute to the Fund a certain percentage of qualifying salary.
 The City is required to contribute at a rate that has been agreed upon based on the Fund's governing statute.

-For fiscal years 2022 and 2021, the active members' contribution rate was 10.50% and the City's contribution rate was 31.89%.
+For fiscal year 2023 the active members' contribution rate was 10.50% and the City's contribution rate was 26.89%.
+For the fiscal year 2022 the active members' contribution rate was 10.50% and the City's contribution rate was 31.89%.
 The Fund's contributions are reduced by the contributions to the Houston Firefighters' Relief and Retirement Fund Section 415(m) Replacement Benefit Plan, if any.